 - 1. Install the new version of the MySQL Cluster Manager software in the desired location. - 2.
-Create a configuration for the new installation such that it uses the previous installation's data. - 3.
-Stop all running MySQL Cluster Manager agent processes on all hosts. - 4.
-Start the new agent processes, ensuring that they use the new configuration created previously.
+Create a configuration for the new installation such that it uses the previous installation's data. - Stop all running MySQL Cluster Manager agent processes on all hosts.

+4. Start the new agent processes, ensuring that they use the new configuration just created.

 A more detailed explanation is provided of each of these steps in the next few paragraphs.
-For purposes of example, we assume an upgrade from an existing installation of MySQL Cluster Manager 1.4.1 to a new installation of MySQL Cluster Manager 1.4.8.
-For a Linux or a Unix-like system, we assume that the installation directories are /opt/mcm-1.4.1 and /opt/mcm-1.4.8, respectively; on Windows, we assume the installation directories are C:\Program Files\MySQL\MySQL\MySQL\MySQL\Cluster Manager 1.4.1\ and C:\Program Files\MySQL\MySQL\Cluster Manager 1.4.8\.
+For purposes of example, we assume an upgrade from an existing installation of MySQL Cluster Manager 1.4.8 to a new installation of MySQL Cluster Manager 8.0.27.
+For a Linux or a Unix-like system, we assume that the installation directories are /opt/mcm-1.4.8 and /opt/mcm-8.0.27, respectively; on Windows, we assume the installation directories are C:\Program Files\MySQL\MySQL Cluster Manager 1.4.8 and C:\Program Files\MySQL\MySQL Cluster Manager 8.0.27\, respectively.

 Step 1: Install new MySQL Cluster Manager version.
-You can obtain and install a new version of MySQL Cluster Manager in the same way as for a new installation (see Section 2.1, "Obtaining MySQL Cluster Manager", and Section 2.3, "MySQL Cluster Manager Installation"), with the additional requirement that you should not attempt to install the new version in the same location as the version that you are currently using.
+You can obtain and install a new version of MySQL Cluster Manager in the same way as for a new installation (see Section 3.1, "Obtaining MySQL Cluster Manager", and Section 3.3, "MySQL Cluster Manager Installation"), with the additional requirement that you should not attempt to install the new version in the same location as the version that you are currently using.

 Step 2: Configure new installation.
-In order for the new MySQL Cluster Manager agent binaries to manage the same MySQL NDB Cluster instances, they must be able to find the data contained in the agent repository used by the old installation's binaries, which is ../mcm_data (relative to the installation directory of MySQL Cluster Manager) by default, but can be set using the manager-directory directive in mcmd.ini.
+In order for the new MySQL Cluster Manager agent binaries to manage the same MySQL NDB Cluster instances, they must be able to find the data contained in the agent repository used by the old installation's binaries, which is mcm_data in the parent directory of the MySQL Cluster Manager installation directory by default, but can be set using the data_folder option in the agent configuration file.

-It is simplest for MySQL Cluster Manager software upgrades if the agent repository and the agent configuration file are located externally to the agent installation directory.
-Suppose the old version of the agent is installed to /opt/mcm-1.4.1, and that it uses the directory /var/opt/mcm for its agent repository and /etc/mcm/mcmd.ini for its configuration file.
-In this case, to make the new binaries use the same configuration and repository, it is necessary only to start the new mcmd processes such that they use the same configuration file (see Step 4).
-Otherwise, you should copy the default configuration file to a location outside the installation directory, such as /etc/mcm/mcmd.ini, as shown here:
+It is simplest for MySQL Cluster Manager software upgrades if the agent repository and the agent configuration file are located outside of the agent installation directory.
+Suppose the old version of the agent is installed to /opt/mcm-1.4.8, and that it uses the directory /var/opt/mcm for its agent repository and /etc/mcm/mcmd.ini for its configuration file.
+In this case, to make the new binaries use the same configuration and repository, create first the new configuration file (in the format for MySQL Cluster Manager 8.0 format), at a desired location.
+You can do this by making a copy of the sample configuration file to the described location.

 '''

-$> cp -r /opt/mcm-1.4.1/etc/mcmd.ini /etc/mcm/mcmd.ini
+cp /mcm-install-dir/doc/sample_mcmd.conf /etc/mcm/mcmd.conf

 '''